-The class attendees will receive a comprehensive collection of hardware, software, tools, and books including a forensic-capable personal computer and the latest, stable versions of Guidance Software’s Encase and AccessData’s Ultimate Toolkit.
+The class attendees will receive a comprehensive collection of hardware, software, tools, and books including a forensic-capable computer and the latest versions of Guidance Software’s Encase and AccessData’s Ultimate Toolkit.
 These items will provide the students with the equipment necessary to be able to successfully complete the forensic analysis of seized digital media.

 Prerequisites for Attendance

 Successful completion of FLETC's Digital Evidence Acquisition Specialist Training Program (DEASTP) or equivalent is required for admission to the SCERS.
-Additionally, the Introduction to Digital Evidence Analysis (IDEA) Training Program or equivalent is now a new requirement.
+Additionally, the Introduction to Digital Evidence Analysis (IDEA) Training Program or equivalent is VERY HIGHLY ENCOURGED (Please see IDEA Training Program web page for details).
 Applicants that have not attended FLETC's DEASTP and IDEA may attend the SCERS training program if they have experience and knowledge, acquired through formal education and/or on-the-job training, which is equivalent to that which is presented within the DEASTP and IDEA.
 Subject to prior approval by program coordinator.
 (Call for waiver approvals.)

 Participants are expected to have experience in seizing and imaging desktop and notebook computers in a forensically sound manner as well as substantial experience with the Microsoft Windows© Operating System or equivalent GUI based system(s).
 Additionally, working knowledge of AccessData’s Ultimate Toolkit and Guidance Software’s EnCase are also expected.